eightbitastronomy/memobook/readme.txt

 Author: eightbitastronomy
 License: see file, LICENSE, provided with source code.

+Personal note: It's been a long semester of teaching hell, but for anyone (yeah, right) who was waiting for the emacs plugin, it has arrived.
+12 may 2020.

 A notepad/texteditor derivative for people who don't want to remember everything ever.
  -   If you commonly write down things you've learned in plain text files -- because there's just too much to remember --
  -   ...and months later you need that information but can't remember where you wrote it down...